Blendify/blender-manual/blender_docs/manual/compositing/types/color/mix.rst

 you are free to use other colors or patterns.
 It can be a single pixel or a whole gradient;
 it's up to you.
 In the example below, we are encoding the watermark in a specific location in the image using the Translate node;
-this helps later because we only have to look in a specific location for the mark.
+this helps later because we only have to look at a specific location for the mark.
 We then use the RGB to BW node to convert the image to numbers that the Map Value node can use to make the image subliminal.
 In this case, it reduces the mark to one-tenth of its original intensity.
 The Add node adds the corresponding pixels,